SoapEater/SoapEater/README.md

     I enjoy programming and stare at my screen for ungodly amount of hours and expecting all the bugs to magically fix themselves.
 I enjoy playing video games and eating (Yeah I'm pretty just average an <a href="https://raw.githubusercontent.com/SoapEater/SoapEater/main/assets/AHHHHHHH.gif">Joe</a>)
   </h3>

+  >I'm cringe, and that's based.
+I will never be based, and that's not cringe.
+There's no one I'd rather be than me. - *Random person in the internet*
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <!-- Media -->